Knowing Your Love Language Can Revolutionize Your Relationship—Here's How to Find it Out

-The five languages of love are: Words of affirmation, acts of service, receiving gifts, quality time and physical touch.
+The five love languages are: Words of affirmation, acts of service, receiving gifts, quality time, and physical touch.
 All of these describe how you feel most loved and how to make your emotional love better.
+Of course, keep in mind, not everyone communicates their love in the same way.

 1. Words of Affirmation